 The rapid growth of Pinterest as a referrer #Marketing & PR#pinterest#traffic Updated Oct 12 2015 (Posted Dec 11 2011) Ariel arielmstallings This is a graph of the number of weekly hits Offbeat Bride has gotten from Pinterest.com since April 2011: The rise of Pinterest as top referrer has been pretty remarkable to watch.
 At this point, it's consistently one of the top 5 external referrers to Offbeat Bride on any given day.
 It still amounts for less than 1% of the site's traffic (it's hard to compete with Google, Facebook, and the mysterious magic of StumbleUpon), but Pinterest's quick ascent from "barely there" to "significant contender" has definitely caught my eye as a publisher.
 Each site has its own Pinterest account, which is pretty heavily used by editors: Offbeat Bride Offbeat Home Offbeat Mama …and I've got a lot of schemes in the works for how we'll be using Pinterest more actively on the new Offbeat Bride Tribe, including "pin drives," where we'll use our readers to help us source photos that we can then feature in posts.
 Related Post Offbeat Bride's year-over-year traffic: 80% more visitors in 2012!
 Every month or so, I go into my Google Analytics and do some serious digging around to see how things are looking with the sites....
 Read more UPDATE MARCH 2012 It just keeps climbing.
 Pinterest is now Offbeat Bride's top referrer, more than Facebook and StumbleUpon combined: Oh, and the "Pin Drives" I mentioned have become a huge hit with readers.
 Share this:TwitterFacebook Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
-You can get to know her better on her Insta stories.
+Subscribe to her newsletter to get the behind-the-scenes stuff.
 PREVIOUS WTF is a "cultural context link"?
 NEXT Co-rumination: why you can’t let commiseration drag down your community Show/Hide comments [ 8 ] Very interesting (pinteresting?).
 I have been using Pinterst for almost a year for wedding inspiration and have only just recently starting pinning my blog images there and I'm definitely seeing some good traffic.
 In fact, I see more traffic from Pinterest than from Twitter, which I have been using since I launched my blog four months ago.
 Super interesting.
 I'm a big pinterest fan and it's definitely becoming my main gateway to Offbeanearing with Twitter.
 My only pet peeve is all the weird "thinspo" that shows up on the main page before you actually log in – what's with that, Pinterest?
 Offbeanering?
 Damn auto correct.
 OFFBEANERING!!
 Love it.
 And yes: pre-logged in Pinterest can be a scary place, and I find browsing the Weddings & Events section to be terrifying.
 It's great market research for me… buried in Offbeatland, I forget what most of ick that the wedding media is churning out, and peeking at Pinterest sometimes gives me a good reality check of "oh riiiiight, this is why my website has a market."
 I have tried to get on to pinterest but it appears you need an invitation. …Sure is easy to get an invitation these days.
 (Check your email.)
 We have threads on each Empire site where folks can request one. 🙂 Awesome!
 Thank you so much!
 I like Pinterest but I totally agree with pre-logged Pinterest issues.
 Bleck to some of that shit.
 Comments are closed.